 - dried thyme

-If you don’t want to go to the effort of mixing up your own seasoning, you can use a Cajun seasoning blend or chili powder.
+If you don’t want to go to the effort of mixing up a homemade blackening seasoning, you can use a Cajun seasoning blend or chili powder.
 Most chili powders should have ground cumin, garlic powder, onion powder, and oregano, among other spices.
 If you so use chili powder, be sure to add some regular or smoked paprika if you have it.

-However, cook time largely depends on how thick your fillets are.
-My fillets were 3/4-inch to 1-inch thick.
+- The process of blackening fish is quick, 4 minutes per side is all this fish needs!
+Keep in mind, cook time depends on how thick your fillets are.
+I prefer to use fillets that are ¾-inch to 1-inch thick.
 If you have thinner fillets, drop the cooking time down by a minute or more.

-- Skip the arugula and use thinly sliced green cabbage.
+- Skip the arugula and use shredded cabbage.
 Toss a few tablespoons of the onion pickling liquid with the cabbage and season with salt and pepper.

 - Serve tacos with a mango salsa and creamy avocado sauce instead of the arugula and beans.